yegor256/threecopies/README.md

 regularly archives your server-side resources.
 We create three
 copies: hourly, daily and weekly.

+What's interesting is that the entire product is written in [EO](http://www.eolang.org), a truly object-orented programming language.

 ## How to contribute?

 Just submit a pull request.
 Make sure `mvn` passes.